 So, let’s talk about the importance of scupper plugs.

-As I mentioned, scupper plugs are designed to cover the scupper holes.
+As I mentioned, kayak drain plugs are designed to cover the scupper holes.
 Imagine you’re paddling in choppy water, the continuous water flow may hamper your kayak’s natural buoyancy.
-This is when scupper plugs are handy.
+This is when kayak scupper plugs are handy.

 By plugging the holes, it keeps the stability and balance of your kayak.
 But the water that pools in your kayak while the scupper plug is in will not drain by itself.

-If you’re kayaking with a heavy load, you should plug in your scupper plugs before paddling.
+If you’re kayaking with a heavy load, you should put in your kayak plugs before paddling.
 The extra weight will submerge your kayak further down, and water will rise from the holes.
 The scupper plugs will protect you from capsizing.

 In different weather conditions, scupper plugs are very efficient.
 If you’re paddling in a colder location, you might want to keep your cockpit dry.
 You might also want to consider a wet suit or a dry suit (more information)